Corporate sleuths target Indonesia as cheaper assets lure investors

 Indonesia ranked 107 out of the 175 nations and territories on a Transparency International index that measures perceived corruption in the public sector, below China and other developing Southeast Asian nations like Thailand and Malaysia.

-The lack of legal protection for investors was highlighted last year after a Jakarta court validated a debt restructuring manoeuvre by PT Bakrie Telecom Tbk, part of a group owned by the politically connected Bakrie family, which distressed debt investors said was unprecedented: the company loaned itself money and then counted its own votes to approve the plan over some creditors' objections.
+The lack of legal protection for investors was highlighted last year after a Jakarta court validated a debt restructuring maneuver by PT Bakrie Telecom Tbk (BTEL.JK), part of a group owned by the politically connected Bakrie family, which distressed debt investors said was unprecedented: the company loaned itself money and then counted its own votes to approve the plan over some creditors' objections.

 British financier Nathaniel Rothschild also became embroiled in a lengthy dispute with the Bakries over control of an Indonesia-focused coal miner.
 They parted ways acrimoniously last year.